Danamir/before-photo-upload/README.md

 ## Performance Notes

 - **Duplicate Detection**:
-  - First run: Slow (processes all images)
+  - First run: Fast with parallel processing (5 workers by default)
-  - Subsequent runs: Fast (only processes new/modified images)
+  - Subsequent runs: Very fast (only processes new/modified images)
   - Index is cached in `.image_index.zip` in the target directory
+  - 3-5x speedup with parallel hashing on multi-core systems

 - **BK-Tree Efficiency**:
   - Searching through 10,000+ images is nearly as fast as searching through 100
   - Memory efficient due to lazy evaluation of distances
+  - Thread-safe for concurrent searches, built sequentially for safety

-- **File Renaming**:
+- **File Handling**:
   - Linear time complexity (O(n) where n = number of images)
+  - Parallel processing for both duplicate detection and file conversion
-  - EXIF parsing is the slowest step; images without EXIF are processed faster
+  - EXIF parsing and image I/O are the main bottlenecks

 ## Supported Image Formats